OSCAAR

 The Ontario Stock Car Association of Asphalt Racers, usually shortened to the acronym OSCAAR, is a Canadian stock car racing series featuring three divisions, Open Wheeled Modifieds, Hot Rods and Pro Sprint.
 It has been running since 1990, with Dave Burbridge winning the inaugural championship.
 Previously the series included an Outlaw Super Late Models division.
+The Super Late Models have returned to the OSCAAR banner for the 2026 season.

 OSCAAR Modified Series

-The OSCAAR Modified Series was created in 2012 and consists of 450 horsepower asphalt modified stock cars.